 Happens repeatedly with several of the longer sidequests in Skyrim.
 In the Winterhold College, you go from greenhorn student to arch-mage after the previous arch-mage is killed by his deceitful advisor, you singlehandedly ends a world threat, and the Psijic Monks back you.
 Among the Companions, you start as a fresh Shieldbrother/sister and end as Harbinger after avenging the previous Harbinger's death (which you indirectly caused), reforging their prize artifact, and ending a curse.
 The Thief Guild sees you join as a simple cutpurse and end as Guildmaster by killing the previous Guildmaster after revealing his treachery, joining the Nightingales, returning an incredible Daedric artifact, and restoring the guild to its full glory.
 And you join the Dark Brotherhood by inadvertently stealing one of their hits and end up leading them after legitimately assassinating the previous Matron, proving that you are the Listener, performing the greatest and most elaborate assassination of the era, and bringing the Brotherhood back to its glory days.
 Unsurprisingly almost all of these involve the deaths of the original leaders of the groups.

-In the backstory of Fallout New Vegas, during a battle between the Brotherhood of Steel and the NCR, the Brotherhood Elder Elijah disappeared in the midst of the battle.
+In the backstory of Fallout: New Vegas, during the battle between the Brotherhood of Steel and the NCR at Helios One, the Brotherhood Elder Elijah deserted in the midst of the battle.
 As such, the Head Paladin Nolan McNamara was forced to take the position of Elder.

 Occurs in Mech Warrior 2: Mercenaries when your commander is killed during the intro.
 Of course, you're taking command of a mercenary outfit that consists of yourself at that point.